Space for the artistic development, research and presentation of performing arts

 Sanne Boersma / treasurer, Financial director Likeminds

-BAU has an advisory team comprised of independent makers in the field of dance and performing arts.
-Through regular consultation we stay informed about current events in the performing arts and are connected to a large network in the cultural field.
+BAU is one of the founding partners of the development network GREENHOUSE and consults independent creators closely associated with BAU.
+In this way, we stay informed about current events in the field of performing arts and are connected to a large network.

 RSIN tax number: 8556 95 687